COVID-19 is an emerging, rapidly evolving situation.

 mental toll of HIV/AIDS.

-The NIH's National Institute of Nursing Research (NINR) has supported a number of global health studies on these aspects of HIV/AIDS, with researchers assessing the burden and testing low-cost interventions to relieve suffering.
+National Institute of Nursing Research (NINR) has supported a number of global health studies on these aspects of HIV/AIDS, with researchers assessing the burden and testing low-cost interventions to relieve suffering.
 These studies also build local capacity by training nurses and health care workers to conduct research and apply findings to improve care.
 Scientific discoveries made in one country can often be adapted for use elsewhere, guiding worldwide strategies to improve health.

 In Thailand, where the UN estimates half a million people are living with HIV/AIDS, NINR has collaborated with the National Institute of Mental Health (NIMH) to fund studies on reducing depression and improving quality of life among people with the virus and their family members.
 Research has shown this is important not only to lessen misery but also curb another problem in Thailand: concealing an HIV diagnosis, which in turn adds psychological stress, reduces treatment adherence and promotes spread of the disease.